-Whenever Paul speaks of our faith in his epistles to the Romans and Galatians, he is making reference to our justification (Galatians 2:16; 3:11; 22).
+Whenever Paul speaks of our faith in his epistles to the Romans and Galatians, he is making reference to our justification (Romans 4:4-5; Galatians 2:16; 3:11; 22).
 Ephesians 2 definitely matches this context.
-The point of contention is whether justification is meritorious.
-However, it is made evident by scriptural statements on seeking justification by the Law that such is not the case.
+These texts affirm justification to not be meritorious.

 In Ephesians 2:10, the phrase "for good works" means that good works constitute the purpose of being created in Jesus Christ.
 This is a sanctification verse.

 The irony of this author claiming that good works "play no role" in the "initial stage of salvation" is that it is accomplished through baptism, which is a work.

 God will certainly give eternal life to those who display good deeds.
 When God judges us, He examines all of the details concerning our personal status with Him.
 However, those works are not meritorious.
 Justification in Scripture is described as an unmerited gift of grace and not something that we can earn, even in part (Romans 3:24; 5:15; 17; 6:23).
 The gospel is received on the basis of faith which results in one's justification before God (John 20:31; Romans 1:16; Ephesians 1:13; 2 Timothy 3:15).
 Our good works do not play a role in us attaining and maintaining justification.